-A description of the nature of the consolidated entity's operations and its principal activities are included in the directors' report, which is not part of the financial report.
+A description of the nature of the consolidated entity's operations and its principal activities are included in the directors' report, which is not part of the financial statements.

-The financial report was authorised for issue, in accordance with a resolution of directors, on 28 August 2013.
-The directors have the power to amend and reissue the financial report.
+The financial statements were authorised for issue, in accordance with a resolution of directors, on 26 August 2014.
+The directors have the power to amend and reissue the financial statements.